iOS15 Wish List | ExBulletin

 iOS15 Wish List

 Last year’s iOS 14 release was one of the best iPhone updates ever.
-Apple hasn’t necessarily provided all of its wishlists since last spring, but it’s made a big leap forward with a staggering number of products, including a major home screen refresh, a significant privacy advance, and a significant streamlined Siri UI.
-Achieved.
+Apple hasn’t necessarily provided all of its wishlists since last spring, but it has made a surprising number of products, including a major home screen refresh, a significant privacy advancement, and a significant streamlining of Siri’s UI.
+Made progress.
+And subsequent updates continue to gain momentum, with Apple Watch unlocking, app tracking transparency, and many other tweaks and additions planned for the next release of iOS 14.5.

 Looking forward to iOS 15, we hope Apple will work on some of the evergreen complaints (Siri), but the addition of major changes such as the app library and home screen widgets makes iOS more modern.
 A system that has greatly helped to make mobile operating flexible.
 But I want Apple to go further.
 Below are some of the most desired features and changes in this year’s major iPhone OS updates.
 Also, check out the wishlists for macOS 12, iPadOS 15, and watchOS 8 soon.